 Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the CBC's office, the Central Administration Office, or through Policy Online® at the following address: www.melissaisd.org.
+A copy of this policy may be obtained from the central administration office or online at [Board Policy Manual FNG (LOCAL)- Student Rights and Responsibilities].

-Appeals shall begin at Level One with the Campus Principal.
+Appeals shall begin at Level Two with the superintendent or board's designee.